Illinois High School Girls Basketball Top 10 Poll

 |9

-Others receiving votes: Eureka 10.
-Peotone 8.
-Freeburg 7.
-Fairfield 2.
+Others receiving votes: Peotone 9.
+Freeburg 4.
+Chester 3.
+Clinton 3.
 Sherrard 2.
+Benton 1.
+Princeton 1.
 Rockridge 1.
-Marshall 1.

 |Class 1A